livz/livz.github.io/_posts/2018-05-10-UnderTheWire-Century.md

 The UnderTheWire wargames could be described as designed for Windows security professionals, Blue Team members or security tools designers.
 Currently there are 5 sets of levels of increasing difficulty.

 In this post I'll go through my solutions to the first batch of 15 levels - [Century](http://underthewire.tech/century/century.htm).
-This is the first and most basic one and focuses on parsing files, usage of PowerShell operators and general navigation techniques in a Windows environment.
+This is the first and most basic one and focuses on parsing files, usage of PowerShell operators, file searches and general navigation techniques in a Windows environment.

 For the solutions to the other games check:
 * [Cyborg]()